 There we were, hotels closing like dominoes falling, all over Mumbai, with owners of holiday homes not responding to our inquiries and nowhere to go.
 My heart was pounding in my chest.
 Tom kept reminding me to stay calm while we figured something out.

 As much as the staff at The Orchid wanted to help us, there was little they could do.
 The fantastic hotel manager/concierge, Mr. Wesley Fernandes, immediately worked with the utmost effort to find a solution for us.

 I had visions of us standing outside the US Embassy in Mumbai with all of our baggage, pounding on the door trying to get help.”

 The heading of our post that day stated, “A morning from hell… OMG…OMG.”
 It was a terrifying morning when every hotel in the city of Mumbai was forced to close by the government, except for one… The Courtyard by Marriott Mumbai International Airport.

-Anytime in the future that we have an opportunity to stay at a Marriott Hotel we will, out of sheer loyalty to the fine company.
-Obviously, they lost huge sums of money staying open during the pandemic and hopefully will recover their losses in times to come, along with all the other business owners, and private parties, worldwide who have so dearly suffered during these challenging times.
+Anytime in the future that we have an opportunity to stay at a Marriott Hotel, we will, out of sheer loyalty to the good company.
+They lost vast sums of money remaining open during the pandemic and hopefully will recover their losses in times to come, along with all the other business owners and private parties worldwide who have so dearly suffered during these challenging times.